MarkGhebrial/mailroom/README.md

 This is very much a work in progress and is currently lacking most basic functionality.

 ## What works (not necessarily stable or complete!):
 - My implementation of the POP3 *protocol*
    - Can fool email clients into showing a message in the user's inbox.
       - Tested with Mozilla Thunderbird.
    - Doesn't currently work with TLS or STARTTLS.
    - **Very** minimal; missing a lot of features
+- The configuration file
+   - Parsed with serde, then stored in a global static variable

 ## What's missing / To do (in order of priority):
 - A database to store emails in (kinda important!)
- - A proper configuration method
 - Proper event logging
 - TLS support
    - Automatically get certificates from Let's Encrypt?
 - SMTP support
 - IMAP support

 # License